Bonfales12345/clickey/README.md

 # Clickey

-A lightweight, background-native menu bar utility that triggers audio on global keystrokes using CoreGraphics Event Taps.
+Clickey is a Open Source lightweight, background-native menu bar utility that triggers audio on global keystrokes using CoreGraphics Event Taps.

 </div>